fgasparro/EdgeDS-Docs/docs/OMF_Ingress_Specification.rst

-Using OMF with Cloud Services
+Using OMF with Edge Data Store
 =============================

 The OMF specification (located `here <http://omf-docs.osisoft.com>`_) is generic in that it does not specify a particular back-end system.
-This topic is a companion to the OMF specification which describes how OMF is interpreted by OSIsoft Cloud Services back-end system.
+This topic is a companion to the OMF specification which describes how OMF is interpreted by OSIsoft Edge Data Store.

 Headers
 -------

 A description of each of the headers can be found in the `OMF spec <http://omf-docs.osisoft.com>`_.
-When sending messages to OSIsoft Cloud Services, the value of the ``producertoken`` header must be set to a security token obtained from the OCS Portal.
-The security token is used to authenticate the sender and to authorize the sender for use with a particular Tenant and Publisher.
+When sending messages to Edge DS, the value of the ``producertoken`` header must be set to a security token obtained from the Edge DS.
+The security token is used to authenticate the sender and to authorize the sender for use with a particular Edge DS.

 Message Types
 -------------